chasewhitney/antares_code_challenge_3/README.md

 * PUT to `/treats/:id` updates the treat description

+_note_: treat info can be found server-side in req.body

 ### Pro Mode
 **If you're feeling fancy and have some time to spare**, try this one